rohanpadhye/JQF/README.md

-# JQF: A feedback-directed fuzz testing platform for Java
+# JQF: Generator-based Structured Fuzzing for Java

-JQF is built on top of [junit-quickcheck](https://github.com/pholser/junit-quickcheck), which itself lets you write [Quickcheck](http://www.cse.chalmers.se/~rjmh/QuickCheck/manual.html)-like generators and properties in a [Junit](http://junit.org)-style test class.
-JQF enables better input generation using state-of-the-art fuzzing tools such as [AFL](http://lcamtuf.coredump.cx/afl).
+JQF is built on top of [junit-quickcheck](https://github.com/pholser/junit-quickcheck), which itself lets you write [Quickcheck](http://www.cse.chalmers.se/~rjmh/QuickCheck/manual.html)-like **generators** and properties in a [Junit](http://junit.org)-style test class.
+JQF enables better input generation using **coverage-guided** fuzzing tools such as [AFL](http://lcamtuf.coredump.cx/afl).

 JQF has been successful in [discovering a number of bugs in widely used open-source software](https://github.com/rohanpadhye/jqf/wiki/Bug-trophy-case) such as OpenJDK, Apache Maven and the Google Closure Compiler.

+## What is *structured fuzzing*?

+Conventional fuzzing tools like [AFL](http://lcamtuf.coredump.cx/afl) and [libFuzzer](https://llvm.org/docs/LibFuzzer.html) treat the input as a sequence of bytes.
+If the test program expects highly structured inputs, such as XML documents or JavaScript programs, then mutating byte-arrays often results in syntactically invalid inputs; the core of the test program remains untested.

+**Structured fuzzing** tools like **JQF** and others perform mutations in the space of *syntactically valid* inputs, by leveraging domain-specific knowledge of the input format.

+### What is *generator-based* structured fuzzing?

+Structured fuzzing tools need a way to understand the input format.
+Some tools use [grammars](https://embed.cs.utah.edu/csmith/) and [protobufs](https://github.com/google/libprotobuf-mutator) as a declarative specification.
+JQF uses an imperative approach: arbitrary *generator* programs.
+A generator for type `T` is a function which when invoked returns a random instance of type `T`.
+For example, a generator of type `Date` returns randomly-generated `Date` objects.
+One can easily write generators for more complex types, such as [XML documents](https://github.com/rohanpadhye/jqf/blob/master/examples/src/main/java/edu/berkeley/cs/jqf/examples/xml/XmlDocumentGenerator.java), [JavaScript programs](https://github.com/rohanpadhye/jqf/blob/master/examples/src/main/java/edu/berkeley/cs/jqf/examples/js/JavaScriptCodeGenerator.java), [JVM class files](https://github.com/rohanpadhye/jqf/blob/master/examples/src/main/java/edu/berkeley/cs/jqf/examples/bcel/JavaClassGenerator.java), SQL queries, HTTP requests, and many more -- this is **generator-based structured fuzzing**.
+However, simply sampling random inputs of type `T` is not usually very effective, since the generator does not know if the inputs it is producing are any good.

+**JQF uses code-coverage feedback to bias the pseudo-random source that backs your generator**, thereby encouraging the production of inputs that are both syntactically valid and find bugs deep in your test program.

 ## Quickstart